 - Finally, you don’t have to be an expert to tape off a stair runner.
 And the impact of a decorative stair runner stands our more than the small imperfections that you are worried will stick out like sore thumbs.

-There’s a small possibility I will change this up a little because I’m not sure if it looks too busy for the area, but I will show the full painted stair runner in the reveal, either way.
+There’s a small possibility I will change this up a little because I’m not sure if it looks too busy for the area, but for now we really like it.

 Ain’t it amazing what paint can do?

 Piece of wood and nails for drywall repair —-$0.00 (We already had the materials)